d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 which achieved excellent performance in the ImageNet challenge.

-Interestingly in the lowest layers of the network, the model learned featrue extractors that resembled some traditional filters.
+Interestingly in the lowest layers of the network, the model learned feature extractors that resembled some traditional filters.
 The figure below is reproduced from this paper and describes lower-level image descriptors.